babslekson/Monitoring-EC2-Servers-with-CloudWatch-and-Cloudtrail/README.md

 Specifying the metric "disk_used_percent" to monitor disk usage percentage.
 Setting the collection interval to 180 seconds, mirroring the frequency of memory metric collection.

-## Create an EC2 instance and attach the role created in Step 1
+##  Step 3: Create an EC2 instance and attach the role created in Step 1
 After successfully setting up an IAM Role and creating a parameter within the AWS Systems Manager Console, our next step is to launch an EC2 instance and associate it with the previously created roles.
 It's important to highlight that the Systems Manager (SSM) will possess access to the parameter we generated.
 By attaching the role to the EC2 instance, it will also inherit access to these parameters."

 1. go to the EC2 console and select 'Instances.'
 Then, click on 'Launch Instance' located at the top right corner.